Which celebrities will be guests at the royal wedding?

 Musician Sir Elton has cancelled two of his Las Vegas shows this week so he can fly to the UK, according to reports.

-US tennis champion Serena Williams, who is a close friend of Ms Markle, is reported to be another big name on the guest list.
+US tennis champion Serena Williams, who is a close friend of Meghan, is reported to be another big name on the guest list.

 Also rumoured to be attending the wedding in Windsor are the likes of musicians Ed Sheeran and Ellie Goulding, model Cara Delevingne and former Made In Chelsea star Millie Mackintosh.